Moduli space of meromorphic differentials with marked horizontal separatrices: More about connected sums

 \section{More about connected sums}

 We look back at the construction described in Section~\ref{connected:sum}.
-Let $S, S'$ be translation surfaces, and let $N\in S$, be a singularity of degree $n\geq 0$ and let $N'\in S'$ be a singularity of degree $n'=-2-n<0$.
+Let $S, S'$ be translation surfaces, and let $N\in S$, be a singularity of degree $n\geq 0$ and let $N'\in S'$ be a singularity of degree $n'=-2-n<0$ with zero residue.

-First, we observe once fixed the scaling of $S'$, the neighborhood $U$ of $N$ and the pointed neighborhood $V$ of $N'$, there remains a combinatorial choice for gluing together $S\backslash U$ and $S'\backslash V$.
+First, we observe that once the scaling of $S'$, the neighborhood $U$ of $N$ and the pointed neighborhood $V$ of $N'$ are fixed, there remains a finite number of possibilities for gluing together $S\backslash U$ and $S'\backslash V$.
 There are exactly $n+1$ choices.
-If $S,S'$ are translation surfaces with marked horizontal separatrices, we can fix this choice by imposing that the separatrix corresponding to $N$ coincides with the separatrix corresponding to $N'$.
-Once fixed this combinatorial choice, other choices involved in the construction (scaling, $U$, $V$) gives a connected set of surfaces.
+If $S,S'$ are translation surfaces with marked horizontal separatrices, we can fix this choice by imposing that the separatrix corresponding to $N$ coincides with the separatrix corresponding to $N'$ (rotated by $\pi$).
+Once this combinatorial choice is fixed, the other choices involved in the construction (scaling, $U$, $V$) give a connected set of surfaces.

 One would like to glue $S$ and $S'$ along several pairs $(N_i,N'_i)\in S\times S'$.
-We assume that for each $i$ the singularity $N_i$ has degree $n_i>0$, and the singularity $N'_i$ has degree $-2-n_i<0$.
+We assume that for each $i$ the singularity $N_i$ has degree $n_i>0$, and the singularity $N'_i$ has degree $-2-n_i<0$ with zero residue.
 It is natural to glue successively along $(N_1,N'_1)$ then $(N_2,N'_2)$ and so on.
-However, after the first step, the singularities belong to the same surface.
-Self gluing construction is made analogously, but in general it is not easy any more to shrink one side to make space.
+However, after the first step, the singularities belong to the same surface. self-gluing construction is made analogously, but in general it is not possible any more to shrink one side to make space.
 However, in this case, shrinking sufficiently $S'$ at first solves this issue (since all singularities $N'_i$ have negative degree).
 As before, there is a combinatorial choice for each pair which is fixed if the initial surfaces are with marked horizontal separatrices, and two gluings with the same combinatorial choices give surfaces in the same connected component.

 Computing the $Sp$ invariant of the new surface is easy.
 It is enough to consider simple gluings and self-gluings. \begin{enumerate} \item For simple gluing, there are two cases: either the two singularities are even, or they are odd.
 In the first case, the Sp invariant of the new surface is clearly the sum of the Sp invariant of the two surfaces.
 In the second case, following Remark~\ref{rem:function} we first choose a suitable pairing of odd degree singularities: we consider pairings of the form $\{(P_1^-,P_1^+)\}\cup \mathcal{P}$ with $P_1^+=N$ for $S$ and $\{(P_1'^-,P_1'^+)\}\cup \mathcal{P}'$ with $P_1'^-=N'$.
 We consider the following pairing for the new surface